PERMANENT FUEL-LESS ELECTRICITY

 The Intellectual Property

 U.S. Patent 9,742,252 was issued on August 22, 2017 for the PMIG with rotary reluctance switches.
-A US patent application was filed in December 2016 for the PMIG with electromagnetic reluctance switches.

 THE COMPANY